grechaw/marklogic-rdf4j/docs/client-side-parsing.md

-$ Status
+% Performance improvements in marklogic-rdf4j ingestion
+% Charles Greer <mailto:cgreer@marklogic.com>
+% 1/10/2018

+(c) 2018 MarkLogic Confidential Material

+# Status of this Document

 Draft Proposal

 # Purpose

 This document describes a change to the marklogic-rdf4j (and by extrapolation to marklogic-jena) to improve the performance of RDF triple ingestion.
 Current methods for ingesting triples vary in performance, but the stated overall goal of our customer is that we should

 * be able to ingest 600,000 triples, in a single transaction, in 120 seconds.